 There is no charge for inurnment in the columbarium.

 The Garden of Angels is a heart-shaped area situated on a slight hill near the cemetery entrance.
-Dedicated in 1983, it is specifically designated for little ones age two years and younger.
+Dedicated in 1983, it is specifically designated for burial of little ones up to two years of age and burial of cremains up to five years of age.
 This is in addition to North Babyland and South Babyland.

 The purchase of lots in the Garden of Angels should be limited to accommodate children from infancy through two (2) years of age.
 The Board of Regents will exercise final approval of all grave markers and/or their installation.